-By the late 1960s the United States and Sweden were arguably-together with Switzerland-the wealthiest countries in the world.
-At around that point, Sweden began to lag behind the OECD average, and after a gradual decline lasting for a quarter of a century, Swedish PPP-adjusted growth per capita slid down to 17th place among OECD countries (Henrekson, 1996; Lindbeck, 1997).
+By the late 1960s the US and Sweden were arguably-together with Switzerland-the wealthiest countries in the world.
+At around that point Sweden began to lag behind the OECD average, and after a gradual decline lasting for a quarter of a century Swedish PPP-adjusted growth per capita slid down to 17th place among OECD countries (Henrekson 1996; Lindbeck 1997).

-Eventually, the long-term decline resulted in an acute crisis in the early 1990s, when public sector expansion could no longer offset the lack of dynamism and growth in the business sector.
-Roughly 15% of all jobs were lost between 1990 and 1994, open unemployment skyrocketed from <2% to 9%; and, as the number of persons receiving government aid of various sorts also exploded, government finances went into an acute crisis, with total outlays around 70% of GDP in 1992-93 and a budget deficit exceeding 10% of GDP.
+Eventually, the long-term decline resulted in an acute crisis in the early 1990s when public sector expansion could no longer offset the lack of dynamism and growth in the business sector.
+Roughly 15 per cent of all jobs were lost between 1990 and 1994, open unemployment skyrocketed from below 2 to 9 per cent, and since the number of persons receiving government aid of various sorts also exploded, government finances went into an acute crisis with total outlays around 70 per cent of GDP in 1992-93 and a budget deficit exceeding 10 per cent of GDP.

-Twenty years later, the roles are largely reversed.
-After the burst of the real-estate bubble and the collapse of Lehman Brothers and several other financial institutions in 2008, the US economy fell precipitously, and the recovery has been sluggish at best.
-In 2012, the employment rate still stood >5 percentage points below the 2007 level, and the budget deficit was some 10% of GDP.
-In fact, the US job machine that appeared so formidable until the IT crash has been sputtering for more than a decade.
-The average number of hours worked per person of active age (15-64 years) is down 11.6%-from 1,361 hours at its peak in 2000 to 1,190 hours in 2011.
+Twenty years later the roles are largely reversed.
+Following the burst of the real-estate bubble and the collapse of Lehman Brothers and several other financial institutions in 2008, the US economy fell precipitously, and the recovery has been sluggish at best.
+In 2012 the employment rate still stood more than 5 percentage points below the 2007 level, and the budget deficit was some 10 per cent of GDP.
+In fact, the US job machine that appeared so formidable until the IT-crash has been sputtering for more than a decade.
+The average number of hours worked per person of active age (15-64 years) is down 11.6 per cent-from 1,361hours at its peak in 2000 to 1,190 hours in 2011.

-Sweden, by contrast, although by no means unscathed by the global recession, stood much stronger: the unemployment rate was lower than in the United States, the aggregate employment rate was higher, and the government was running a surplus.
-Moreover, Sweden could look back at almost 2 decades of strong long-term growth, with average per capita growth significantly exceeding the growth rates in the OECD, the United States, and the European Union (EU).
-As a result, PPP-adjusted GDP per capita is up to sixth-eighth place in the OECD, the government budget is balanced, and total government outlays as a share of GDP are almost 20 percentage points lower than in the early 1990s.
-The average number of hours worked per person of active age was unchanged between 2000 and 2011 at 1,220 hours, basically on par with the United States.
+Sweden, by contrast, although by no means unscathed by the global recession, stood much stronger: the unemployment rate was lower than in the US, the aggregate employment rate was higher and the government was running a surplus.
+Moreover, Sweden could look back at almost two decades of strong long-term growth, with average per capita growth significantly exceeding the growth rates in the OECD, the US and the European Union.
+As a result PPP-adjusted GDP per capita is up to 6-8th place in the OECD, the government budget is balanced and total government outlays as a share of GDP is almost 20 percentage points lower than in the early 1990s.
+The average number of hours worked per person of active age was unchanged between 2000 and 2011 at 1,220 hours, basically on par with the US.

 Taking a longer-term perspective, i.e. holding acute crises aside, both countries have managed to become two of the wealthiest and technologically most advanced economies in the world.
-Still, at least until recently, the United States and Sweden were polar cases in many pertinent respects: product-market regulations, wage-setting institutions, employment security provisions, the tax treatment of business income, and the size of the public sector (Freeman et al., 1997).
+Still, at least until recently the US and Sweden were polar cases in many pertinent respects: product-market regulations, wage-setting institutions, employment security provisions, the tax treatment of business income, and the size of the public sector (Freeman et al. 1997).